Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Daar eyed them warily.
 "Seems like a lotta engineering effort ‘fer somethin’ that wouldn’t survive much above small arms fire."

 Coombes shrugged.
 "First entry in the Big Hotel playbook is, *‘never pick on someone your own size.’* These things are for scouring the countryside and picking off the civilian survivors, not for warfare.
-They use biodrones and the victim’s own assets for the actual war…Kinda like a big game of *stop hitting yourself,* y’know?"
+They use biodrones and the victim’s own assets for the actual war...
+Kinda like a big game of *stop hitting yourself,* y’know?"

 Daar quirked an ear at him. "...Don’t know that one, Boss."

 "You don’t?
-It’s where you grab a dude’s wrist and make him punch himself in the…" Coombes saw Daar’s expression and faltered. "...The face.
+It’s where you grab a dude’s wrist and make him punch himself in the..."
+Coombes saw Daar’s expression and faltered. "...The face.
 Like this."
 He mimed awkwardly for a few seconds.

 Daar stared at him for a moment, then flicked his ears and turned his attention back to the Abrogators.
 "Humans are *weird,* Boss."